Alb-Ard/dist-sys-dubito-online/docs/report.md

 A representation of this data is sent to the clients, based on their status:
 - Clients not in a lobby receive the lobby list, with only a subset of their information available;
 - Clients in a lobby receive the full lobby information;
-- All clients receive the full clients list.
+- All clients connected to the server receive the full clients list after every update.

 ### Fault-Tolerance